rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

-Don't forget to remove the flag afterward, otherwise the database is purged and seeded with every deployment.
-That's it for the code adjustments.
-Depending on development or production, you are choosing the correct database, you seed (or seed not) your database and you choose an appropriate port for your GraphQL server.
-Now let's take it online to Heroku.

-Before pushing your application to Heroku, you need to push all your recent changes with git on the command line to your GitHub repository (git add, git commit, git push).
-Afterward, you can push all the changes to your Heroku remote repository too, because you have created a Heroku application before: `git push heroku master`.
-If everything went successful, you can open the application with `heroku open`.
-Don't forget to add the `/graphql` suffix to your URL in the browser to open up GraphQL Playground.
+Remember to remove the flag after, or the database will be purged and seeded with every deployment.
+Depending on development or production, you are choosing a database, seeding it (or not), and selecting a port for your GraphQL server.
+Before pushing your application to Heroku, push all recent changes to your GitHub repository.
+After that, push all the changes to your Heroku remote repository as well, since you created a Heroku application before: `git push heroku master`.
+Open the application with `heroku open`, and add the `/graphql` suffix to your URL in the browser to open up GraphQL Playground.

-Depending on your seeding strategy, your database should be empty or should have seeded data.
-In case of the former, you need first to register a user and create messages with this user via GraphQL mutations.
-Otherwise, if your database is seeded, you can start to request a list of messages with a GraphQL query.
+Depending on your seeding strategy, your database will either be empty or contain seeded data.
+If its empty, register a user and create messages via GraphQL mutations.
+If its seeded, request a list of messages with a GraphQL query.

 Congratulations, your application should be live now.
-Not only your GraphQL server is running on Heroku, but also your PostgreSQL database.
+Not only is your GraphQL server running on Heroku, but your PostgreSQL database.
 Follow the exercises to learn more about Heroku.

 ### Exercises:

-* create sample data in your production database with GraphQL Playground
+* Create sample data in your production database with GraphQL Playground
-* get familiar with the {{% a_blank "Heroku Dashboard" "https://dashboard.heroku.com/apps" %}}
+* Get familiar with the {{% a_blank "Heroku Dashboard" "https://dashboard.heroku.com/apps" %}}
-  * find your application's logs
+  * Find your application's logs
-  * find your application's environment variables
+  * Find your application's environment variables
 * access your PostgreSQL database on Heroku with `heroku pg:psql`

 <hr class="section-divider">

-Over the last sections, you have built a sophisticated GraphQL server boilerplate project with Express and Apollo Server.
-Even though GraphQL isn't opinionated about various things, you should have a learned about topics such as authentication, authorization, database access, and pagination now.
-Most of the things were more straight forward because of using Apollo Server over the GraphQL reference implementation in JavaScript.
-That's okay, because many people are using Apollo Server nowadays for building their GraphQL servers.
-You can use this application as starter project to realize your own ideas now.
-Moreover, you can find the whole starter project with a GraphQL client built in React in {{% a_blank "this GitHub repository" "https://github.com/rwieruch/fullstack-apollo-react-express-boilerplate-project" %}}.
-My recommendation would be to continue implementing more features for the project to make your own ideas happen or to implement a GraphQL client application with React (or anything else) for it.
+You built a sophisticated GraphQL server boilerplate project with Express and Apollo Server.
+You should have learned that GraphQL isn't opinionated about various things, and about authentication, authorization, database access, and pagination.
+Most of the operations we learned were more straightforward because of Apollo Server over the GraphQL reference implementation in JavaScript.
+That's okay, because many people are using Apollo Server to build GraphQL servers.
+Use this application as a starter project to realize your own ideas, or find my starter project with a GraphQL client built in React in {{% a_blank "this GitHub repository" "https://github.com/rwieruch/fullstack-apollo-react-express-boilerplate-project" %}}.

 {{% read_more "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial/" %}}